- Acai berry

 Due to its antioxidant effects, acai may interfere with the actions of certain chemotherapy drugs.
 Consumption of contaminated acai fruit with insects carrying Trypanosoma cruzii, a protozoan that causes Chagas disease, resulted in 178 cases of acute disease (12).

-Acai also induced apoptosis in HL-60 leukemia cells through caspase 3 activation, but its effects in humans are unknown (2).
-The cytotoxic effects of acai extracts on various malignant cell lines are exerted via increased expression of LC3BII, a protein marker of autophagosome formation (18).
+Additional studies indicate that Acai induces apoptosis in HL-60 leukemia cells through caspase 3 activation (2).
+The cytotoxic effects of acai extracts on various malignant cell lines were reported to be due to increased expression of LC3BII, a protein marker of auto-phagosome formation (18).